 - Do NOT hang up until instructed to do so by the dispatcher.

 All building occupants are required to evacuate the building when the fire alarm sounds.
-Move quickly to the emergency assembly locations.
+Immediately exit the building from your locations and move quickly to the emergency assembly locations.

 Evacuating the Building: